Planing (boat): How planing works

 At rest, a vessel's weight is borne entirely by the buoyant force.
 Every hull acts as a displacement hull at low speeds: the buoyant force is mainly responsible for supporting the craft.
 As speed increases, hydrodynamic lift increases, and the buoyant force decreases as the hull lifts out of the water, decreasing the displaced volume.
 At some speed, lift becomes the predominant upward force on the hull and the vessel is planing.

 A simple model of this effect is a solid slab of material that is heavier than water (like a steel plate) but is shaped and oriented to have a positive angle of attack.
 At rest, the slab will sink because it is heavier than water; the buoyant forces are overwhelmed by the force of gravity.
 However, if the slab is kept in the same orientation and pulled horizontally through the water, it will force the incoming water downward.
 This results in a reactive force upward on the slab.
 At a high enough speed, this reactionary force (plus any small buoyant force) is larger than the force of gravity and the slab will stay afloat.
 In this way, the horizontal force (which may be supplied by a motor or a sail) is converted into a vertical force upward.
-The concept of planing is often interpreted as analogous with aerodynamic lift (See lift on an airfoil).
-In reality the acting forces are different.
+Planing is achieved by hydrodynamic lift and is analogous with aerodynamic lift (See lift on an airfoil).